Impact of stochastic star-formation histories and dust on selecting quiescent galaxies with JWST photometry

-In this section, we investigate and discuss the influence of SFH and data choice on estimated physical properties.
-We first investigate the biases of the selection criterion and the influence of dust emission on the QGC sample sizes.
-This is followed by a comprehensive analysis of the UVJ plane and its compatibility with other indicators of quiescence.
-Finally, we show the capabilities of the photometry-only study in inferring quenching-related properties and dust attenuation evolution after quenching.
+In this section, we investigate and discuss the influence of SFH, MIRI data and selection criteria on the number of QGCs selected.
+This is followed by a comprehensive analysis of capabilities to constrain the SFHs with the photometry-only SED fitting.
+Finally, we study the inferred quenching-related properties and dust attenuation evolution after quenching.

-We focus our study on four fundamental global physical properties: M$_\star$, the star formation rate (SFR; averaged over 10Myr), A$_V$, and the age (look-back time of formation age, it is the time since the onset of star formation).
+We focus our study on four fundamental global physical properties: M$_\star$, the star formation rate (SFR; averaged over 10 Myr), A$_V$, and the age (look-back time of formation age, it is the time since the onset of star formation).
 To quantify the stability of the physical properties, we use the coefficient of variation (CV, relative standard deviation), $\textrm{CV} = \sigma/\mu$, where $\sigma$ is the standard deviation (calculated from five iterations) and $\mu$ is the value of the physical property such as M$_\star$, SFR or A$_V$ of the iteration with the lowest $\chi^2$.

-As a sanity check, we test the stability of the results with stochastic SFH.
+As a sanity check, we test the stability of the results with stochastic SFH within the final sample.
 Since in each iteration all SFH models are different, the best result found by CIGALE will vary, contrary to that of the parametric SFH.
 The resulting scatter in the inferred physical properties, such as M$_\star$ or SFR, is quantified in App.~\ref{APP:stabilityOfPhysics}.
 We report high consistency between iterations for both NonParametric and Regulator models for M$_\star$ (on average, M$_\star$ in each iteration differ by less than 6\%), A$_V$ (below 8\%) and age (below 6\%).
 Similar consistency is found for SFR but only in the Regulator model (below 3\%).
 The SFR in the NonParametric can vary up to $\sim30$\%.
 However, this variation is mainly due to low SFR values, which does not influence the overall selection.